;

 • Cystine

 A calcium oxalate stone is the most common kidney stone.
-It forms when calcium binds with oxalate in the urine.

 Uric acid stones are the second leading cause of this condition.

-Struvite stones are seen less often.
 Cystine stones are hereditary and also a rare occurrence.

 What Causes Kidney Stones?

-Kidney stones happen more often than you may realize.
 According to The National Kidney Foundation, every year more than a half-million people go to the emergency room for this condition.

 Consequently, about one in ten people are likely to have a kidney stone at some time in their life.

-Typical reasons for kidney stone formation include
+Typical reasons for kidney stone formation include;

 • Not getting enough water